Lazerbeak12345/sway-inv/Tutorial.md

 generated.
 This happens when a player joins the game, switches tabs, or a mod requests for SFINV to regenerate.

-This means that you need to manually request that SFINV regenerates the inventory formspec on any events that may change `is_in_nav`'s result.
+This means that you need to manually request that Sway regenerates the inventory formspec on any events that may change `is_in_nav`'s result.
 In our case, we need to do that whenever kick or ban is granted or revoked to a player:

 ```lua
 local function on_grant_revoke(grantee, granter, priv)